General Fellowship FAQ's

 A. There is not an age limit for fellows.
 However, fellows should be early in their career or at a transitory time and wanting to move to a different sector or area of work.

 Q. I applied and didn't get accepted, can I reapply?

-A. We encourage all applicants that were not accepted to apply for the fellowship starting in 2015.
+A. We encourage all applicants that were previously not accepted to reapply for the 2018-2019 fellowship.

 Q. Are there expenses I am responsible for as a fellow?